Oxana Vouillamoz

 Oxana Vouillamoz (born 24 April 2004) is a Swiss pair skater who currently competes with Tom Bouvart.
-Together, they are the 2025 Swiss national champions and the 2024 NRW Trophy gold medalists.
+Together, they are two-time Swiss national champions (2025-26), the 2025 CS Golden Spin of Zagreb bronze medalists, and the 2024 NRW Trophy gold medalists.

 With her former partner, Flavien Giniaux, she competed for France.
-Together, they are the 2022 Trophée Métropole Nice Côte d'Azur bronze medalists and placed tenth at the 2022 World Junior Championships.
+Together, they are two-time French junior national champions (2023-24) and placed fifth at the 2023 World Junior Championships.

 Personal life

 Oxana Vouillamoz was born on 24 April 2004 in Sion, Switzerland, to Doris and Stéphane Vouillamoz.
 She studied at Collège des Creusets in Sion.

 Career

 Early years

 As a child, Vouillamoz trained in Martigny.
 After the 2015–16 season, she became a member of CP Sion.
 In April 2018, she began training in Champéry, coached by Stéphane Lambiel, Robert Dierking, and Anna Dierking.

 In late 2019, Bruno Massot suggested that she take up pair skating with France's Flavien Giniaux; she agreed and joined Massot's group at the Tissot Arena in Bienne in August 2020.
 Vouillamoz/Giniaux trained but did not compete in their first season together.